Tired of plain old white rice as a side dish? This Ginger Rice is full of flavor and makes a delicious side for many dishes.

 Can I use wild rice?
-You can use wild rice or any other type of rice, however I cannot attest to the same amount of liquid being correct.
+You can use wild rice or any other type of rice, however I cannot attest to the same amount of liquid being correct and it is not considered to be an Asian rice recipe.
 Consult the package directions and still add the other ingredients.
 Same goes for brown rice.

 Can I use chicken broth instead of water?
 YES!
 One of my simplest tricks for amplifying food is using chicken or vegetable broth when water is called for.